 Meet the Team

-Mariana Hernandez is a sustainable scientist with vast experience in social and environmental projects, particularly in the Global South.
+Mariana Hernandez is a sustainability scientist with vast experience in social and environmental projects, particularly in the Global South.
 Jemimah Rivera is a Marine Biologist with extensive experience in community-based coastal marine projects and ecological economics.
 Igor Castillo is an ecologist with a strong background in cultural heritage and rural communities.
 Maria Barrios is a graphic designer with vast experience in brand design, social media strategy, and 3D animation.

 Mariana C. Hernández-Montilla